 Since my goal here is historical accuracy and channeling my ancestors, I wanted to come as close as possible to the buckwheat pancakes made by our German ancestors, particularly my paternal grandmother.

 I posted a recipe that was an amalgam of some I had read on the Internet along with Joy of Cooking’s version of buckwheat cakes.
-I had to borrow a photo from the internet since I had not snapped one of my version, which turned out much thinner than the borrowed picture I used.
+The result turned out much thinner than I expected.
 The picture above is the real result.

 Then my brother left a comment.